kenchoong/setel2/words/README.md

 CD/CI stuff
 CD/CI definitely very important in this type architeture.
 If everything run on my local pc, I will definitely get mad 😂.
 I can do this.
 Therefore I present in this assessment as well.
 I try to give as clear as possible commit message in this assessment.
 If your team is using some tools like Commitizen, I can follow as well.
 And also the pipeline to build the docker images, with tags and so on, this I aware that.
 But I just stuff here

-I definitely need to explore more about Kubernetes.
-Never have chance to work on this before, if use this in my situation right now, is like overkill already 😂

 Happy to talk to you guys, I learned a lot in the whole proces and definitely open some new doors for me.
 Anyway, hope we can work together one day.

 Thanks for reading and Have a good day.